When to plant Comfrey in Clare County, MI

 Clare County, Michigan is in USDA Hardiness Zone 5a.
 The average last spring frost is May 14 and first fall frost is October 3.

-Clare County County sits in USDA Zone 5a.
+Clare County sits in USDA Zone 5a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Clare County County's climate?
+Can Comfrey grow in Clare County's climate?

 Your Clare County Garden Planner — Free